Estimating the true extent of road accident fatalities

 Verbal autopsies - the Sample Registration System

-The Sample Registration System (SRS), conducted by the Office of the Registrar General of India, provides independent estimates of road accident fatalities through verbal autopsy surveys.
-Covering a sample of 8.2 million people during 2017-19, SRS reported approximately 330,100 road accident deaths in 2019 - more than double the figures from MoRTH and NCRB.
-We use this source to obtain an overall estimate of road accident fatalities that could compensate for under-reporting.
+The Sample Registration System's (SRS) Cause of Death reports, conducted by the Office of the Registrar General of India, provide independent estimates of road accident fatalities through household-level verbal autopsy surveys.
+Covering a sample of 8.8 million people in the most recent year (2021-23), the SRS reported that 2.9% of deaths in that period were from motor vehicle accidents.
+Using mortality rates for India from the SRS annual statistical report and population estimates from the Census 2011 Population Projections to obtain the estimated total deaths in India in that period, we find that the SRS produces an estimate of approximately 271,300 road accident deaths in 2022.
+We use this source to obtain an overall estimate of road accident fatalities that could compensate for underreporting.

 Modelled international estimates

 We also use global estimates from the World Development Indicators by the World Bank for international comparisons.
-This database uses estimates from the World Health Organisation's Global Health Observatory.
-The WHO's data modeling uses regression-based methods to estimate road traffic injury rates for countries like India with incomplete death registration data.[3]
+This database uses estimates from the World Health Organization's Global Health Observatory.
+The WHO's data modeling uses regression-based methods to estimate road traffic mortality rates for countries like India with incomplete death registration data.[3]